simongravelle/lammps-input-files/water-vapour-interface/README.md

-## Measure the surface tension of a water slab
+## Measure the surface tension of water

 ### Description